Opillion-GmbH-Co-KG/easy-stack-db/README.md

 2. Open the `.env` file and update the relevant values.
 3. The `.env` file will be automatically loaded if it exists and will override the corresponding environment variables.

-# License Information for Used Containers
+# License Information for used containers

 | Container         | License                                | License Link                                                            |
 |-------------------|----------------------------------------|-------------------------------------------------------------------------|